Please use the following acknowledgement in your published papers or presentations and include the citations below where appropriate:

 Computers in SU's Green Data Center

-The AVHE provides a private compute cloud to the Syracuse University research community, lowering the bar of entry for small to medium sized research efforts.
-The private cloud uses virtualization to provide flexibility and hardware sharing to allow multiple researchers to operate on an underlying server and storage infrastructure.
-This lower bar of entry and flexibility provides an environment that supports both traditional and non-traditional computational research.
-Another use case for the AVHE is the building of small to medium sized clustered research computing environments, reducing the need for researchers to build and maintain small physical clusters.
-Services within the AVHE include medium scale storage for research data storage and archival.
-To date this includes over a half of a Petabyte of research data and output.
-The AVHE utilizes the abilities of virtualization to provide high availability, which automatically migrates workload to alternate resources in the case of physical server failure.
-Backup services within the AVHE are a standard service provided to researchers.
+flexibility provides an environment that supports both traditional and non-traditional computational research.
+Another use for the AVHE is building small to medium-sized clustered research computing environments, reducing the need for researchers to build and maintain physical clusters.
+Services within the AVHE include medium-scale storage for research data storage and archive.
+To date, this includes over 3 Petabytes of research data and output.
+The AVHE utilizes virtualization to provide high availability, which automatically migrates workloads to alternate resources in the case of physical server failure.
+Backup services within the AVHE are provided to all researchers.

 Crush Computing Cloud